 In some ways the LPO-50 is intermediate between flow-stream and cartridge weapons.
 The apparatus has three tanks, each of 3.3 litres, and pressure is created by the ignition of a pyrotechnic cartridge.
 Each shot completely empties one tank, producing a stream of flame for two to three seconds.
 The operator therefore has only three shots.

-For these reasons, in Jane's Military Review, 6th Year 1987, SS Fitz Gibbon proposes an organisation table for a specialised FIBUA battalion that calls for two flow-stream flamethrower teams per company.
+For these reasons, in Janes Military Review, 6th Year 1987, SS Fitz Gibbon proposes an organization table for a specialized FIBUA battalion that calls for two flow-stream flamethrower teams per company.
 During the Pacific war the Japanese made great use of underground installations, and some marine units had a flamethrower with every rifle squad.
-In Vietnam Armoured Cavalry Battalions (Squadrons) had four M132 vehicles with the HQ and HQ Company (Troop).
+In Vietnam Armoured Cavalry Battalions (squadrons) had four M132 vehicles with the HQ and HQ Company (Troop).

 “The mechanized flame-thrower has its primary mission of dislodging or destroying personnel in emplacements such as fortified positions, caves, tunnels, underground installations and buildings that resist assault by other weapons.
 It has a secondary mission of destroying material.”